CrayLabs/SmartSim/doc/model.rst

 distributed computing capabilities, enabling efficient parallelized execution across multiple compute nodes.

-In the `Instructions` subsection, we provide an example illustrating the deployment of a standard model.
+In the proceeding `Instructions` subsection, we provide an example illustrating the deployment of a standard model.

 Instructions
 ------------